ShubhamBalodi619/ShubhamBalodi619/README.md

 I am a graduate student in Financial Mathematics at NC State with interests in quantitative risk modeling, financial markets, and data-driven decision making.
 My work focuses on applying statistical models and machine learning techniques to problems in finance.

-Before starting my master's program, I worked at ECGC Ltd. where I gained experience in credit risk assessment and policy underwriting in the export credit insurance domain.

 ---

 ## Areas of Interest